kengraf/oauth-example/README.md

 ### You nust implement your own providers
 Even if you reuse the code provided.

-*Caveat* Firebase creates two domains:
+*Caveat*: Firebase creates two domains
 - https://<YOUR-APP>.web.app
 - https://<YOUR-APP>.firebaseapp.com
-Pick one and stick to it for configuring your providers.
+*Pick one and stick to it for configuring your providers.*

 Website: https://<YOUR-APP>.firebaseapp.com
 Callback URL: https://<YOUR-APP>.firebaseapp.com/__/auth/handler